 2. Cinnamon

-Just the nutmeg is another delicious spice that is extracted from the inner bark of a tree.
+Just the nutmeg is another delicious spice extracted from a tree’s inner bark.
 To be specific, this tree is scientifically referred to as cinnamon.
 History says that this is one of the oldest spices used as it was used in times of Ancient Egypt.
 At this time, it was being used as a present for the royal families.
-If you want to extract this spice, cut a stem of the tree and get the inner bark and dries it, which then results in rolls of the bark, which are referred to as the cinnamon sticks.
+If you want to extract this spice, cut a stem of the tree and get the inner bark and dries it, which then results in rolls of the bark, referred to as the cinnamon sticks.

 Summary